datafolklabs/cement/doc/source/index.rst

 ================================================================

 Cement is an advanced CLI Application Framework for Python.
-This documentation is a guide for developers wishing to build their applications ontop of the Cement Framework.
+This documentation is a guide for developers wishing to build their applications on top of the Cement Framework.
 Other sites that might be helpful:

  * http://pypi.python.org/pypi/Cement